Piet Mondrian on Simplicity Essay

 Piet Mondrian on Simplicity

-The artist has done a great job by painting such canvases as Trees on the Gein where the blue parallel shafts are indicating the tree trunks, and he has used the yellow, blue, and red lines in a beautiful manner.
-He has always respected the nature, and that respect can clearly be seen in his picture.
-Mondrian has simply used the parallel shafts which are rising to the top of the picture and indicating the power and the beauty of nature.
-A yellow globe, between the swaying trees, stands for the sun and the spreading yellow shade between the trees is indicating the stylization of sunlit trees.
+The artist has done a great job by painting canvases such as Trees on the Gein, where the blue parallel shafts indicate the tree trunks, and he has used the yellow, blue, and red lines in a beautiful manner.
+He has always respected nature, and that respect can clearly be seen in his picture.
+Mondrian uses parallel shafts rising to the top of the picture to indicate nature’s power and beauty.
+A yellow globe, between the swaying trees, stands for the sun and the spreading yellow shade between the trees indicates the stylization of sunlit trees.

 In this artwork, the use of yellow and blue color, geometrical shaping, and the theme of power by showing the upward movement of the lighthouse towards the sky shows his simple way of artwork to show the deep concepts of the architecture.
 And this is the beauty of Mondrian’s work (P. Mondrian pp. 1-3).